allan-gounden/secure-your-win11-pc/README.md

 - Reboot pc to loginscreen and plugin network cable.
 Do not login yet!
 If you have connected to the internet before start from the beginning
 	Wait till updates are installed (aprox.
 10min)

-- Go to Windows Update and install the updates which didnt get installed before
+- Go to Windows Update and install the updates which did not get installed before

 - Go to Windows Update and install optional driver updates